 How do we plan for the Bishop’s visit?

-- Bishop Schnase is comfortable leading worship in a variety of styles and in a manner appropriate to your services, either wearing a robe and stole, a suit and tie, or more casual wear, depending upon your congregation’s usual practices.
+Bishop Farr is comfortable leading worship in a variety of styles and in a manner appropriate to your services, either wearing more casual wear, a suit and tie, or a robe and stole depending upon your congregation’s usual practices.
 Please advise the Bishop in advance about where he will enter, stand, sit, and at what points he will participate in the service.

-- When introducing the Bishop, please keep remarks short and simple.
-If the Bishop’s wife and family are present, please recognize them for the congregation.
-You may wish to invite the District Superintendent to introduce the Bishop.
+When introducing the Bishop, please keep remarks short and simple.
+If the Bishop’s wife, Susan, is present, please recognize her for the congregation.
+It is common practice for the District Superintendent to introduce the Bishop.

 How can we provide hospitality for the Bishop?